SumOfAllN00bs/linux-config/README.md

 ### .vimrc
 my dearest and most valued asset in all the world.

+### .xinitrc
+Barebones xinitrc, don't even need to add this really as long as you remember how to setup xresources which I never do.

 ### .zshrc
 Eh...
 I just got used to zsh and don't know what else to say.